gradle/gradle/design-docs/incremental-java-compilation.md

 Generally, we want the developer cycles to get faster, overall build performance better.

-- faster java compilation where little input source java classes have changed - the compiler is instructed to compile a fixed set of input classes instead of all.
+- faster java compilation where few input java source files have changed - the compiler is instructed to compile a fixed set of input source files instead of all.
 - faster multi-project build: upstream project contains changed java classes.
 Those classes are not used by downstream projects.
     Hence, some(all) downstream projects may completely skip compilation step (or at least, compile incrementally/selectively)
-- less output classes are changed.
+- fewer output classes are changed.
 This way, tools like JRebel are faster as they listen to the changed output classes, the less classes changed, the faster JRebel reload is.

 # Story: basic incremental compilation within a single project

-Faster compilation when little input classes (leaf classes) changed.
+Faster compilation when few input source files have changed.
 The selection of classes for compilation needs to be reliable.
 Only relevant output classes are changed, remaining output classes are untouched.

 ## Implementation notes for the initial story